-- First, there is movement in the phonology (of a very particular and well-defined sort), and - Second, this movement can be driven by the needs of the moving element. - In other words, phonological movement can be driven by Greed. - It's not always "push movement," which forces monosyllables out of prominent places in the surface phonology (Halpern 1995; Harizanov 2014; Bennett et al. 2016).
+- First, there is movement in the phonology (of a very particular and well-defined sort), and - Second, this movement can be driven by the needs of the moving element. - In other words, phonological movement can be driven by Greed. - It is not always "push movement," which forces monosyllabic elements out of prosodically prominent positions (Halpern 1995; Harizanov 2014; Bennett et al. 2016).